Version for visually impaired persons

 Article 34.
 The Ombudsman shall cooperate with the national preventive mechanisms of other states, with the Subcommittee on Prevention of Torture and other Cruel, Inhuman or Degrading Treatment or Punishment and other bodies or institutions of international organisations that work in the area of protection against torture and other forms of cruel, inhuman or degrading treatment or punishment.

 Article 36.
-At his discretion, the Ombudsman may perform the mediation in person or delegate it to the deputy Ombudsman or a servant from his administration.
+At his discretion, the Ombudsman may perform the mediation in person or delegate it to the Deputy Ombudsman or a staff member from his administration.

 Article 37.
-(1) In the cases under Article 35 the Ombudsman shall make a proposal to the applicant and the authority or person concerned in the complaint or signal.
+(1) In the cases under Article 35 the Ombudsman shall make a proposal to the complainant and the authority or person concerned in the complaint or alerts.

 (2) In case both parties agree to the mediation, the Ombudsman shall render every assistance to resolve the dispute.
 To that end he may convene a series of joint and/or individual meetings with the parties.